LiamWA11/PythonPrograms/MathPrac - Python Stand Alone Program/README.txt

 The whole program has been written from scratch, so, the changelog is the WHOLE program has been written.

-*NOTE: Privacy Flaw was fixed in a quick update, it was fixed about 5 minutes after the initial Version 0.01 went live, i have fixed it in this version, plus put out Version 0.01.1 with some other fixes in it.
+*NOTE: Privacy Flaw was fixed in a quick update, it was fixed about 25 minutes after the initial Version 0.01 went live, I have fixed it in this version, plus put out Version 0.01.1 with some other fixes in it.